brettz9/webappfind/executable-builder/README.md

         want to share again so as to allow independent executable)
     1. In place of or in addition to profiles, consider *contextualIdentities*
-    1. Profile - Request to *work offline*, use the *profile without asking*, *open if FF is not open*.
+    1. Profile - Request to *work offline*, use the *profile without asking*, *open if browser is not open*.
     1. Conditional logic to *check if `-no-remote`* (preferred is open) and if not, open a specific profile or vice versa? (?)
-    1. Try *installing WebAppFind and ExecutableBuilder extensions globally* so each profile (or multiple profiles--e.g., one profile for each WebAppFind method and/or different environments--e.g., multiple tabs but only for HTML reading) can access it? (since `--install-global-extension` is removed from FF now, should apparently use this instead:
+    1. Try *installing WebAppFind and ExecutableBuilder extensions globally* so each profile (or multiple profiles--e.g., one profile for each WebAppFind method and/or different environments--e.g., multiple tabs but only for HTML reading) can access it? (since `--install-global-extension` is removed from Firefox now, should apparently use this instead (cross-browser?):
         <https://developer.mozilla.org/en-US/docs/Installing_extensions>)
 1. Include ability to embed configuration information if WebAppFind command line starts to support more configuration options (e.g., *full